inktrap/studyriffic/docs/USER.md

 A settings file looks like the example below, and the keys that are described below are mandatory.
-Studyriffic is checking this pretty strictly, so you probably will get a lot of complaints (which is a good thing!).
+Studyriffic is checking this pretty strictly, so you probably will get a lot of complaints (which is a good thing!) if you forget a key.

  - ``"active": true,``  if this setting is true, his study is active, if it is false, the study is not active.
  - ``"max_check_fail": 1``, the maximum number of attention checks a user is allowed to fail before the study will be aborted.